Ring Stick Up Cam: Review

 Of course, the app also gives a clear view of the current battery level, and you can get a health report covering wifi strength, power feed, network configuration and when a health check was last run.
 This also gives you a link to Ring's system status page, which is helpful.

-The device itself can be ordered direct from Rings website for US$199.
+The device itself can be ordered direct from the Ring website.
 For those wanting to take advantage of the cloud storage offering, there are two options:

 Ring has control of their hardware and software platform, which means they can push out updates as required in the timely fashion.
 The device is also entirely cloud controlled, so no direct connection to the device is required after initial setup.
 This is actually beneficial as it means we can connect it through a guest or untrusted network without issues, all it needs is an internet connection.